Alpine campsites for a ski trip in a campervan, the perfect way to indulge in Ski seasonHere’s our pick of campsites for a ski trip in a campervan

 There’s a ski bus from the site to the chair lifts, St.Anton being a 7 minute ride away.
-It is a little bit out on a limb.
-But the added bonus of an adjacent wellness centre and pool are a good incentive.
-Helping you to relax the aching joints, after a day on the slopes!
+It is a little bit out on a limb, but the added bonus of an adjacent wellness centre and pool are a good incentive, relax those aching joints, after a day on the slopes!

 Zell am See is a beautiful lakeside resort, surrounded by mountains.
 There’s a selection of 3 mountain ranges for skiing, with some great runs, skiing high above the lake.
 There’s a good town centre, it’s more of a working town than pure tourist town.
 Not necessarily, all cute wooden chalet territory, but nice all the same.

 Seecamp Zell am See is a well equipped campsite located on the lakeside.
 The ski bus stops at the campsite to take you to the chair lifts.
 Facilities are excellent.
-With a boot room, ski room, drying room, excellent shower blocks.
-There’s a feeling of space about the whole site.
+With a boot room, ski room, drying room, excellent shower blocks and a feeling of space about the whole site.

 It’s possible to walk to the town centre along the lake but it is about a 40 minute walk.
 It’s a lovely location though, surrounded by the mountains, it’s flat too! https://www.seecamp.at/en/camping/seecamp-services/

 Panorama Camp, Zell am See is located at the lower end of the lake, on the opposite side to the main town centre.
 It’s a small, low key campsite with good shower facilities and flat pitches, beautiful surroundings and 500m to the lake.